 If you’ve been properly training your core, you most likely already have a four or six pack developing.
 So, if you’re four or six-pack is hiding from you, you are going to have to adjust your eating habits.
 As they say; “abs are made in the kitchen.”

-Stay tuned to my next post.
-I will be going over which foods help reduce the fat and bloating that surrounds and hides those beautiful abs we work so hard to develop.
+Click here to learn which foods help reduce the fat and bloating that surrounds and hides those beautiful abs we work so hard to develop.